Ciao, welcome back to my blog!

-Second hand is currently cool, but a few years ago it would have been sort of embarrassing, at least where I come from.
+Buying second-hand is currently cool, but a few years ago it would have been sort of embarrassing, at least where I come from.

-Furniture, home wear, technology and clothing in good conditions (sometimes even brand new) are available at a fraction of the cost on Ebay, Gumtree, Depop, Vinted, Facebook Marketplace and many other websites.
+Furniture, home wear, technology and clothing in good conditions (sometimes even brand new) are available at a fraction of the cost on eBay, Gumtree, Depop, Vinted, Facebook Marketplace and many other websites.

-Buying pre loved items is a more sustainable choice and it really helps save money.
+Buying pre-loved items is a more sustainable choice and it really helps save money.
 It just takes a bit of practice and patience but it is deeply satisfying.

 Read my article on how to successfully shop second hand here.